 All questions concerning athletics should be directed to Mr. John Rutter, Athletic Director, phone number: 443-3450.

 NCAA ELIGIBILITY REQUIREMENTS

-The National Collegiate Athletic Association regulations regarding college freshman eligibility to receive athletic related financial aid and to participate and compete in athletics at any Division I or II college or university are as follows:
+The National collegiate Athletic Association regulations regarding college freshman eligibility to participate and compete in athletics at any Division I or II college or university are as follows: